Plans for Woolly Farms Foundation…

 In our inaugural year, we had five members from the community join our weekly workshop.
 In 2021, our goal is to double participation and double our reach.
 This will double the friendships and skill-building potential of the group.

-Our goal is to help Woolly Farms’ members build a variety of skills that will allow them to find valuable job shadowing opportunities in the community and employment opportunities.
+Our goal is to help Woolly Farms’ members build a variety of skills that will allow them to find valuable work experience opportunities in the community and employment opportunities.
 Members have already job shadowed at Pharm House Coffee, Mammoth Sports Academy and Crèche Academy.
 We are continually looking for additional job shadowing opportunities in the community.